Two Christs era

 Don't be discouraged if you have to start somewhere and end somewhere else.

 Being online to me, is the same way.
-Except you are on your own.
+Except you are mostly in my experience on your own.
 Make no mistake, if you find a reputable online school you are comfortable with, just understand that everything is just mostly online, even teachers have to use online.

 So either way you are going to learn something online.
 Professors are strict there as well, because there is no one to help you much, you are having to figure it out on your own.
 And if they see that you haven't formatted your work, they will fail you.
-They have to match it up with their own guidelines, which means match it up with another work, and find it wanting? or is it good enough to pass just like the work they are matching it up with?
+They have to match it up with their own guidelines, which means matching it up with another work, and find it wanting?
+Things like plagiarism (Professors don't like this much, they want your own work and effort), APA, MLA formatting, identifying sources and categorizing them chronologically or alphabetically are things you need to familiarize yourselves with, or is your work good enough to pass just like the work they are matching it up with?
 The same criteria that already passed elsewhere.

-With that said, I loved my online classes too.
+With that said, I loved both my online and traditional classes, both can be very rewarding.
 I am honored to have done both and can talk about it.